Common Cyber Attacks SMBs Face

 A substantial percentage of organizations experience a cyber attack coming from sites on the Internet.
 Humans have been fighting these threats, coming from a wide array of technical and social angles, since the Internet became the de-facto standard for information.
 Today almost all harm incurred from a digital cyber attack is self-inflicted and can be avoided, but a very advanced attack can often avoid human detection until it's too late.

 Malware is one of the most prevalent threats to SMBs.
-However malware is just one attack businesses need to consider when securing networks, business data, and employees.
-Some of the most common cyber attacks small and medium sized businesses face are…
+However malware is just one attack businesses need to consider when securing access to networks, business data and information.

 Ransomware - This is the one that tends to get all the headlines... wannacry, Not Petya and recently Xbash are a few that have done some serious damage.
 In 2018 alone, ransomware costs are expected to surpass $8 billion.
 Ransomware attacks are typically spread through phishing attacks, email attachments, infected websites and inadvertent malware downloads.

 Phishing - Phishing attacks attempt to trick a person into clicking a link within a fake email or website so criminals can access a computer or network.
 A successful phishing cyberattack can allow attackers to access private data, passwords, credit card information, social security numbers and financial records.
 The weakest link in many organizations remain people, criminals know this and that's why phishing is one of the most popular cyberthreats businesses face.

 Malware - This is one of the biggest threats to small and medium sized businesses.
 Malware, also known as malicious software, is created to inflict damage on networks and/or gain access to that network and the digital devices attached to it.
 Most malware breaches security due to humans that download an infected file by clicking on a bad link placed with nefarious intent by cyber attackers.